iwtsyddd/Socksicle/README.md

 - Lightweight and simple
 - Uses ss-local 🔒
-- Built with PyQt5 for a smooth GUI experience 🖥️
+- Built with PyQt5 🖥️
 - Designed specifically for Linux 🐧

 ## Installation 💻